 Look for the Overall Concept

 Almost everything in a textbook is important to the subject you’re learning.
 They are not trying to write a novel or fill an essay with fluff; they are trying to cram as much useful information as they can into limited space.
-However, each chapter, heading and subheading has an overall concept that it’s trying to convey.
-This concept is typically the most important part about the chapter, and being able to identify that is just as important as taking note of the details that support it.
+However, each chapter, heading, and subheading has an overall concept that it’s trying to convey.
+This concept is typically the most important part of the chapter, and being able to identify that is just as important as taking note of the details that support it.

 Answering the chapter questions is a great way to test if you understood the overall concept of a chapter.
 Summary points (if your textbook has them) are important because they highlight the more important concepts.
 Some text will offer additional homework that corresponds with the text and should be utilized when possible.